-Avul Pakir Jainulabdeen Abdul Kalam (A. P. J. Abdul Kalam) was an aerospace scientist born on 15 October 1931 to a poor tamil muslim family in Rameswaram, Tamil Nadu (India).
-Kalam earned degree in Aeronautical Engineering from the Madras Institute of Technology.
+Avul Pakir Jainulabdeen Abdul Kalam (A. P. J. Abdul Kalam) was an aerospace scientist born on 15 October 1931 to a poor Tamil Muslim family in Rameswaram, Tamil Nadu (India).
+Kalam earned a degree in Aeronautical Engineering from the Madras Institute of Technology.
 He served as the 11th President of India during the tenure of 2002 to 2007.

 Kalam was elected as the 11th President of India in 2002.
 He was better known as “People’s President” and loved by every citizen.